Papua New Guinea

 With our luggage already checked in earlier in the morning we will travel for the last time across the majestic lake and transit to the Moro Airport for our flight to Port Moresby departing at 12.45 pm and arriving in Port Moresby at 2.20 pm.
 We transit to the hotel where a well earned rest awaits where you can enjoy the hotels swimming pool and relax.

-Day 11 – Port Moresby & Kokopo
+Day 11 – Port Moresby & Fly to Kokopo / Rabaul East New Britain

 After an early breakfast we drive up to the Varirata National Park’s forests on the lookout for Birds of Paradise.
 We enjoy beautiful views of the Laloki River as we drive further up to the Sogeri Plateau and the foothills of the Owen Stanley Ranges to the start of the Kokoda Track at Ower's Corner.
 On the return journey we briefly visit the Bomana War Cemetery where those who died in the fighting in Papua New Guinea are buried, their graves brought in by the Australian Army Graves Service from burial grounds in the areas where the fighting had taken place.
 Those tour participants continuing to the New Guinea Islands transit to Jacksons Airport in the early afternoon to checkin for 3.15 pm flight to Tokua Airport - Kokopo/Rabaul in East New Britain.

-Upon arrival at in East New Britain we checkin to our accommodation and enjoy coastal views and a delicious evening meal.
+Upon arrival at in East New Britain we check-in to our accommodation and enjoy coastal views and a delicious evening meal.

 Rapopo Plantation Resort - Kokopo, East New Britain

-Day 12 – Lukim Kokopo & The Gazelle Tour
+Day 12 – A Gazelle Peninsula Tour

-This morning we embark on our Flynn’s Tours “Lukim Kokopo Tour” that includes a scenic tour of the Gazelle Peninsula.
+This morning we embark on our Flynn’s Tours “Gazelle Peninsula Tour” that includes a scenic tour of the Gazelle Peninsula.
 You will observe cocoa, copra and palm oil cultivation undertaken in the rich volcanic soil, noting the area’s significant contribution to the national economy.
 Kokopo, named Herbertshohe in the earliest colonial period, was from 1884 to 1910 the capital of the German New Guinea colonial empire.
 You will visit the historic German cemetery, the cathedral at Vunapope Catholic mission and the Kokopo Lookout.
 View the beachside landing site at Kabakaul from where Australian military forces advanced in 1914 to capture the German wireless station at Bita Paka.
-This battle was Australia’s first major military engagement of the First World War.
-Bita Paka War Cemetary is now the resting place of over one thousand Australian and Allied soldiers who met their fate during World War 2, when “Fortress Rabaul” became the South Pacific headquarters and staging post for the Japanese Imperial Forces.
+This battle was Australia’s first major military engagement of the First World War. we visit Bita Paka War Cemetary , now the resting place of over one thousand Australian and Allied soldiers who met their fate during World War 2, when “Fortress Rabaul” became the South Pacific headquarters and staging post for the Japanese Imperial Forces.
 It was occupied by 100,000 Japanese soldiers.
-Closer to Kokopo we visit the Agmark cocoa fermentary where the method of processing cocoa for export to the world’s chocolate makers is explained by the fermentary management.
-We enjoy a hearty Asian style lunch at the Ralum Country Club.
-Enjoy stunning views and stand on “Emma’s Steps” and hear stories about the achievements and exploits of Queen Emma Coe.
-We visit the Kokopo Museum which houses an impressive range of war relics along with an informative display of colonial, military and natural history.
-The afternoon ends at the laid back beach atmosphere at Kulau Lodge Beach Resort for a hearty meal a good nights rest.

 Kulau Lodge Beach Resort - Rabaul

 Be ready to enjoy spectacular views on an early morning climb of the active volcano, Mt Tavurvur.
 While the climb is challenging, it’s not beyond most people’s capability to reach the top.
 Flynn’s Tours has had an octogenarian comfortably complete the ascent.
 You can take in further views of Rabaul’s picturesque harbour and its six volcanoes from the Vulcanological Observatory on Tunnel Hill.
 An informative talk delivered by an onsite vulcanologist will enlighten you of the workings of volcanoes, lava, magma and related geological, geophysical and geochemical phenomena.
 You will tour the area of current volcano activity and clamber around Mount Tavurvur.
 See the hot springs, sulphurous steam points and the megapode egg hunters who burrow metres into the black sand emerging with the prized eggs.
 Megapodes do not incubate their eggs with their body heat as other birds do, but bury them.
 Their eggs are unique in having a large yolk, making up 50-70% of the egg weight.
 The birds here are burrow-nesters which use geothermal heat.
 Some species vary their incubation strategy, such as building mounds to bury them in, depending on the local environment.
 We travel around the remains of old Rabaul town (including its airport) which resembles a lunar landscape, following its burial in volcanic ash during the dramatic eruptions of 1994.
 Prior to the burial of Rabaul town it was revered as “the Pearl of the South Pacific”.
 East New Britain’s commercial hub has been re-established in a modernised Kokopo over the past 30 years.
 Rabaul was also badly damaged during an earlier eruption on 6 June 1937, five years before the occupation by Japanese military.
 We visit Matupit Island whose people and settlement survived the worst of the 1994 volcanic eruption despite their location immediately beneath it.
 Visit old Rabaul Township and see the resulting destruction caused by the 1994 volcanic explosions.
 Discover the pre-European settlement history and recent colonial occupations by German, Japanese and Australian administrations at the New Guinea Club and Rabaul Historical Display.
 Explore the Japanese military command bunker of Admiral Yamamoto where maps of the surrounding area are etched into the bunkers ceiling at head height.
-Tonight we again relax in idyllic surroundings at Kulau Beach Lodge, Kabakada Village in Talia Bay on the North Coast Road.
+We will visit the tranquil memorial gardens of the Chinese cemetery where your guide, John Gannan, will explain aspects of the historically long association the Chinese have had with East New Britain.
+We climb around the large barges of the Japanese Imperial forces that are still housed in even larger tunnels hewn into the soft volcanic cliff faces on the shores of Blanche Bay.
+Take in the panoramic views around the bay that is home to the WW2 Japanese hospital tunnels.Tonight we again relax in idyllic surroundings at Kulau Beach Lodge, Kabakada Village in Talia Bay on the North Coast Road.

 Kulau Lodge Beach Resort - Rabaul